CERT-Polska/ursadb/README.md

 ```

 ### Status
-Query for status of tasks running in the database:
+Query for the status of tasks running in the database:
 ```
 status;
 ```

-Output format is a JSON object with the details of all tasks.
+The output format is a JSON object with the details of all tasks.
 Exact format of these sub-objects is defined in [Responses.cpp](https://github.com/CERT-Polska/ursadb/blob/master/Responses.cpp).
 See `ursadb-cli` for a working implementation.

 ### Topology
 Check current database topology - what datasets are loaded and which index types they use.